amitbet/teleporter/README.md

 ## Features:
 * Onboards traffic through a Socks5 server (+ VPN support in the future) which can be configured on a browser or on the whole OS
-* Creates strong bi-directional connections to other teleporter instances that can traverse network firewalls
+* Creates strong bi-directional connections (tethers) to other teleporter instances that can traverse network firewalls
+* Combats "head of line" problems by having multiple connections in each tether
-* Routes traffic between such teleporter nodes by following simple wildecard rules in the JSON config file
+* Routes traffic between teleporter nodes by following simple wildecard rules in the config file
-* Works on any port
 * Selectively exposes specific IPs or Domain names in the network to connected teleport nodes
-* Support for multipls transport protocols (**currently only TLS**, future work: dtls/udp, websocket?)
+* Support for multipls transport protocols (**currently only TLS**, future work: dtls/udp)
 * Can be chained to create a multi-hop network, or any other network formation you desire.
 * A powerfull multiplexor engine, allows all traffic to be sent over a finite number of connections (Thanks to Alan Shreve's muxado project)
-* No slowdown for traffic that enters & exist locally (local socks5 connections),
+* No slowdown for traffic that enters & exist locally (local socks5 connections)
+* Works on any port
 * No software lags for relays, only mandatory network lags
+* Http proxy support for outgoing tls connections (using "CONNECT" like any normal https conn)
+* Support for Http proxy authentication

 ## Security:
 * Inter-node connections (tethers) are TLS encrypted